dlamotte/krankshaft/README.md

 [![Build Status](https://secure.travis-ci.org/dlamotte/krankshaft.png)](http://travis-ci.org/dlamotte/krankshaft)
 [![pypi version](https://pypip.in/v/krankshaft/badge.png)](https://pypi.python.org/pypi/krankshaft)

-The crankshaft in an engine translates power from pistons into rotation to power the wheels of a vehicle.

-In a similar way, krankshaft translates power from the framework and persistence layer into something that can be used externally (ok, its probably a pretty loose/bad metaphor).

 purpose
 =======

-Frustrated with the current state of Python Web API Frameworks, krankshaft was designed to make the frustrating and unnecessarily complicated parts of Web APIs simple and beautiful by default.
+krankshaft was designed to make the frustrating and unnecessarily complicated parts of Web APIs simple and beautiful by default.
+It's built in layers that allow the programmer to easily opt-in/out of.
+From "Expose this model via a web api and handle all the details" to "hands off my API, just handle the basics for me".

 krankshaft is meant to be a framework to build Web APIs and grow with your application.